geeksocietynepal/geekytoolbox/readme.md

 ## <b>Geekytoolbox</b> - a collection of Open Source</b> Tools.

-<i>A geekytoolbox is a collection of small, specialized software programs that are freely available for use and modification.
+<i>A <b>geekytoolbox</b> is a collection of small, specialized software programs that are freely available for use and modification.
 These tools are typically focused on solving specific problems or performing specific tasks, and are often designed to be lightweight and efficient.
 </i>
 <br>
 <br>